Warning: spoilers for The Last of Us ahead

 Continue reading on the next page…Previous Next

 Perhaps Sony needed a grim and apocalyptic mindset to let Naughty Dog get away with making The Last of Us on the corporate dime, since grim and apocalyptic seems to be on-brand these days.
 Granted, there’s no shortage of end times entertainment in any medium right now, but chief among the reasons why The Last of Us is the most important game of generation 7’s twilight is that its existence defies common sense.
 Naughty Dog has spent three years working on a game that subverts or rejects many core tenants of modern blockbuster game design, despite having a budget and marketing to play in the big leagues.
 Its gameplay, which is positively obtuse and restrictive compared to most shooters, is built in service of the story, which is the game’s actual main feature.
 That’s a pretty dodgy premise to hang a tentpole release from one of gaming’s biggest developers on, and that goes double when you consider how bleak and emotional the tale is that The Last of Us tells.

-The craziest part is that the gamble looks like it’s paid off.
+The craziest part is that the gamble looks to have paid off.
 Sales figures – which no doubt owe a great deal to a prominent ad campaign, and the week’s worth of critical hosanna singing from critics pre-release- are already well over 1 million units sold since the game’s June 14th release date.
 That might not sound like a number that will set the world on fire (Sony having exclusivity rights automatically split the potential purchasing audience by more than half), but when taken in consideration of what the game actually is, that’s something to celebrate.
 Naughty Dog’s deception was in marketing a nail-biter, action-heavy zombie apocalypse shooter in the vein of their popular Uncharted series, when secretly, they had made one of the biggest little games ever.